ViddeM/ti-assistant-rs/Roadmap.md

  - [ ] Go over all action cards and see if we have missed any interactions
  - [ ] Go over all objective cards and see if we have missed any interactions
  - [ ] Go over all planets and see if we have missed any interactions
+ - [ ] Go over all factions and see if we have missed anything
  - [ ] Test play with both this and OG ti-assistant